 What happened to Robin's Fanfic Archive?

-As old-timers may know, I took over running Robin's Fanfic Archive from Robin some time ago, and for a while I ran it as a separate site, using a CMS to manage everything.
+As old-timers may know, I took over running Robin's Fanfic Archive from Robin some time ago, and for a while I ran it as a separate site, using a content management system (CMS) to manage everything.
 Unfortunately, the CMS got older, and I had less time to keep up with software updates and it became too much of a hassle to run it as its own thing.
 (It may have even gotten hacked, but at the time of writing it's been a few years since I made the change and I don't remember exactly.)
 So as part of the whole redesign of Thorn Valley, I pulled in a bunch of content that used to be hosted as a separate site, which meant the stories and art from Robin's and the old NTFE site got pulled into Thorn Valley proper.
 All of the stories and art (aside from the ones I've been asked to remove) are still posted here, under the Library and Art sections, respectively.
 You can still see the older versions of Robin's Fanfic Archive and the NIMH: The Final Experiment site on the Internet Archive if you want to take a look.

 Wasn't there a thing where you weren't posting "Rated-R" stories?

 One of my many regrets is that my conservative, religious upbringing meant that for much of the early history of this site, I was pretty uptight about content like that, and one of my conditions for taking on the fanfic content that used to be hosted at Robin's Fanfic Archive was that I would be allowed to drop the Rated-R stories.
 Since then, I'm no longer uptight about such content (and no longer a religious conservative, but that's beside the point), so I've restored the pieces that I had formerly omitted.
+I would like to sincerely apologize for any of the harm this attitude caused; I know that it likely was a factor in the cooling interest or departure of a few people from the fandom.

-Note that this doesn't mean I plan to post pornographic works; while I have no objections to such content, it often runs afoul of hosting commpanies' policies, and it's just easier to avoid it.
+Note that this doesn't mean I plan to post pornographic works; while I have no objections to such content, it often runs afoul of hosting companies' policies, and it's just easier to avoid it.
 Besides, this is the internet; it's not hard to find NIMH porn if you really want to see it.

 Can I repost any of the content on Thorn Valley elsewhere?